Hemmingsson/Freeze/README.md

 🕶️ Image filters to unify cinemagraphs style (Chrome only)

-⏲ New image every new tab, 5min, 15min, 30min hourly or daily
+⏲ New cinemagraph every new tab, 5min, 15min, 30min hourly or daily

 ## How to install